 Its no secret; Australia is a country infested with things that will kill you.
 Or as humorist and Australiaphile Bill Bryson put it in his brilliant book, In a Sunburned Country, “If you are not stung or pronged to death in some unexpected manner, you may be fatally chomped by sharks or crocodiles,”.

-Even so, I was not prepared for just how much the residents of Darwin on Australia’s north coast would take pride take that dubious reputation.
-In a twist on the adage, “What doesn’t kill you makes you strong,” Darwin’s tourist-attracting theme seems to be, “If it can kill you you can see it here up close.”
+Even so, I was not prepared for just how much the residents of Darwin on Australia’s north coast would take pride in that dubious reputation.
+In a twist on the adage, “What doesn’t kill you makes you strong,” Darwin’s tourist-attracting theme seems to be, “If it can kill you, you can see it here up close.”

 All of this I had yet to learn.